2007–08 Wigan Athletic F.C. season: Season summary

-Under new manager Chris Hutchings, the team started the season well, winning two of their opening three games and briefly leading the Premiership table for the first time in the club's history.
+Under new manager Chris Hutchings, the team started the season well, winning two of their opening three games and briefly leading the Premier League table for the first time in the club's history.
 However, after going the next ten games without a win, Wigan found themselves in the bottom three.
 Hutchings was sacked and Birmingham City's Steve Bruce was appointed as the new manager a couple of weeks later.
 Results began to improve, and the club steadily pulled away from relegation before finally securing their survival in their penultimate game in a 2–0 away win against Aston Villa.
 The club finished in 14th place at the end of the season.

 Wigan had little success in the cups, and were knocked out of the League Cup in their first game against Hull City.
 The club also made it to the fourth round of the FA Cup before losing 2–1 to Chelsea.
 Marcus Bent, on loan from Charlton Athletic, finished the season as the club's top goalscorer with a total of seven goals, and Paul Scharner was voted as the club's Player of the Year.